How I Back Up Google Photos

 Repeat step 3 for all of the Takeout archives - you can delete each one as you go once it’s been extracted.
 Once you’re

-done, we can inspect how many files we have that are new by counting the files that are not i
+done, we can inspect how many files we have that are new by counting the files that are not immutable.

 Here's a little script to do just that.